eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 ```xml
 <allocation-taxation id="185" taxation-threshold="2147483648" timestamp="2021-02-26T11:11:42.311" intervalms="3745.785" />
 ```
-< TAKE OUT?----

-Partial GC cycles, global mark cycles, and global cycles can set the allocation taxation threshold.
-If the partial GC cycle is not run between global mark phase increments of a global *mark* cycle, the allocation taxation threshold is set to trigger the next cycle when the *eden* region is full.
-Specifically, at the end of the partial gc cycle, the allocation threshold is set to be equal to the size of the *eden* region.

-If the partial GC cycle is run within a global *mark* cycle, the allocation taxation threshold is set to be smaller than the size of the *eden* region to allow for global mark phase increments to run in between partial GC cycles.
-Specifically, when the previous partial GC cycle completes, the allocation taxation threshold is set to be half the size of the *eden* area.
-The increment, which could be a partial GC cycle or could be a GMP increment, runs.......
---->

 Details about the start of the cycle are recorded by the `<cycle-start>` element.
 The cycle is recorded as a `partial gc` with an `id=336`.
 Any subsequent elements associated with this cycle have a `contextid=186` to match the cycle's `id`.
 You can use this `contextid` value to distinguish the partial GC cycle increment and operations from interleaving increments and operations from other `balanced` cycles, such as global *mark* cycles.